tkwidmer/sfbootblack/_pages/2017/contest.md

 aspect of bootblacking, leather history, BDSM, or personal questions about the contestant.
 Contestants are not required to have a 'platform,' but questions from the judges may include plans for the contestant's title year if they were to win.
 The interview is open to the public.
+Additionally the personal interview will be scored by the Mr SF Leather judges as well.
+The scores of the Mr Judges will be averaged for an additional 100 point score

 ### Technical Boot & Technical Presentation (100 Points)